 - Love people who are filled with hatred

 We overcome hatred with love – God’s love.
-In Luke 6:27-28, Jesus tells his followers to respond in four ways towards people filled with hate.
-He told his followers to love them.
-This is fighting for the highest good of the individual who does evil.
+In Luke 6:27-28, Jesus tells his followers to respond toward people filled with hate in four ways.
+He told his followers to love them – fight for the highest good of the individuals who do evil.
 Next, he tells his followers to do good to them – care and provide for them like we would our family.
 Third, he tells his followers to bless them – to speak well of them (find some positive to say about them).
 Finally, Jesus tells his followers to pray for them – ask God to intervene in their lives.
 The ultimate test of how close we are following Jesus is treating hatemongers like Jesus would treat them.
 We silence the voice of racial hatred with the louder voice of redemptive love.
-Our love must be stronger than their hate.
+Our love must be more robust than their hate.

 - Hate the evil of racism

 The Bible says that God hates (strongly dislikes) evil and wickedness (Psalm 5:4; Proverbs 6:16-19), of which white supremacy is one manifestation of this wickedness.
-For anyone who consistently practices evil actions that cause dissension in the community of humanity, including racism, God renders a clear moral judgment against him or her.
-Because God has an intense dislike for these evils, we should imitate God and hate sin and wickedness as well (Psalm 97:10; Proverbs 8:13; Romans 12:9).
-Rather than winking at evil or ignoring it around us, we should ask God for a capacity to hate the things he hates.
-The more we hate evil, the more we will want for His kingdom to come and his will to be done on earth as it is in heaven.
+For anyone who consistently practices evil actions that cause friction in the community of humanity, including racism, God renders an explicit moral judgment against them.
+Because God has an intense dislike for these evils, we should imitate God and hate sin and wickedness (Psalm 97:10; Proverbs 8:13; Romans 12:9).
+Rather than winking at evil or ignoring it around us, we should ask God for the capacity to hate the things he hates.
+The more we hate sin, the more we want His kingdom to come and his will to be done on earth as it is in heaven.

 - Renounce and denounce racism.

 We should publicly denounce all racism and white supremacy in our country.
-All people, but especially Christ-followers, should speak out openly against and repudiate white nationalism and white supremacy.
-Any claim that one group is superior to another is racism pure and simple.
+All people, especially Christ-followers, should speak out openly against and repudiate white nationalism and supremacy.
+Any claim that one group is superior to another is racism, pure and simple.
 It diametrically opposes the gospel of Jesus.
-Moreover, it denies human dignity and freedom in this country that so many died for.White supremacy is wrong.
-It is sin.
-And, we must stand against it and not be silent about it.
+Moreover, it denies human dignity and freedom in this country for which many died.White supremacy is evil.
+It is a sin.
+And, we must stand against it and not be quiet about it.
 It is not O.K.
 What we saw on Friday and Saturday is not what true image-bearers say and do.
 Therefore, we must use strong and clear language to express our repudiation of this evil.
-Our words and actions, rejecting white supremacy, must not be seen as ambiguous and celebrated as benign.
+Our words and actions – rejecting white supremacy – must not be seen as ambiguous and celebrated as benign.

-Hating and renouncing violence in our world begins with hating and renouncing violence in our hearts.
-It continues with rejecting racism no matter where we find it.
+Hating and renouncing violence in our world begins with hating and rejecting violence in our hearts.
+It repudiates racism no matter where we find it.
 There is no place for white nationalism, white supremacy, and Neo-Nazis in America.

 We cannot sit back and do nothing.
-We have a responsibility to confront white supremacy when and where we see it.
+We are responsible for confronting white supremacy when and where we see it.
 Our job is to: